 It’s not a vegetarian restaurant (meat abounds) but dishes change often, and you can sit at the bar or at one of the bistro-style tables and sample the luxurious veggie-centric stars such as carrot-fennel soup dolloped with spiced yogurt, vegan mushroom risotto stocked with roasted king trumpets, leeks and arugula, or housemade pasta tossed with cauliflower, sage brown butter, pine nuts, and pecorino romano.

-Other Sebastopol restaurants that offer vegetarian or vegan options include:
+Other Sebastopol restaurants that offer some vegetarian or vegan options include:

 - Himalayan Tandoori and Curry House (969 Gravenstine Highway S., Sebastopol, 707-824-1800)